 Service Host SuperFetch is a built-in innovative memory manager in Windows 10 that is aimed at optimizing your computer’s memory usage.
 It is helpful in speeding up the programs loading time.
 This service uses a lightweight tracking algorithm to create a cache profile of frequently used programs and application on your computer.
 So when you launch such applications or programs next time, it uses the cached memory to enable Windows 10 load them faster.

-Why Is Service Host SuperFetch in 100% Disk Usage
+Part 2: Why Is Service Host SuperFetch in 100% Disk Usage?

 From the above, you must be wondering why such a helpful system service is causing problems.
 It’s main aim is to optimize memory, but why does it take up high disk usage in Windows 10 and make your computer runs very slowly.
 The answer is not far-fetched: for SuperFetch to work efficiently, it needs some amount of RAM and CPU.
 Plus, this memory manager process is always running in the background.
 And sometimes it may malfunctions, causing memory spikes, system freezing, and thus inconvenient for users.